| PEP: | 376 |

 >>> uninstall('docutils', _dry_run)

-Of course, a third-party tool can use pkgutil APIs to implement its own uninstall feature.
+Of course, a third-party tool can use lower-level pkgutil APIs to implement its own uninstall feature.

 Installer marker

-As explained earlier in this PEP, the install command adds an INSTALLER file in the .egg-info directory with the name of the installer.
+As explained earlier in this PEP, the install command adds an INSTALLER file in the .dist-info directory with the name of the installer.

-To avoid removing distributions that where installed by another packaging system, the uninstall function takes an extra argument installer which default to distutils.
+To avoid removing distributions that were installed by another packaging system, the uninstall function takes an extra argument installer which defaults to distutils2.

 When called, uninstall controls that the INSTALLER file matches this argument.
 If not, it raises a DistutilsUninstallError: